 This is a really difficult question to answer because there is no definitive time period.
 The length of time your skin purges can depend on a number of things, including how many clogged pores you have to begin with and the strength of the product you started using.

-For over-the-counter products, anywhere from two to six weeks is a good rule of thumb since it takes the skin about a month to fully turn over.
+For over-the-counter products, anywhere from 2-6 weeks is a good rule of thumb since it takes the skin about a month to fully turn over.
 With that being said, if you have a lot of closed comedones (aka clogged pores), it could potentially take longer for your skin to clear up.
 Think of it this way… Those clogged pores are full of hardened oil, dirt, and debris, and all of that needs to go somewhere, which is why many of them will surface as whiteheads.
 This is your skin’s way of “resolving” them.

 What Kind of Skincare Ingredients Can Cause Purging?